CAST: Data Management App

 CAST is the best tool we’ve ever had.
 It motivates providers to do a better job.Physical therapist in Tanzania

 Funded by a $1 million grant from Google.org, MiracleFeet partnered with Dimagi to develop the CAST mobile application, an offline-capable and mobile-optimized solution that allows the organization to keep electronic medical records, improve clinic management, and monitor and evaluate the quality of treatment and patient outcomes around the world.

 CAST syncs with Salesforce to render user-friendly dashboards with sophisticated analytics and reporting capabilities.
 This system amplifies and enhances all stakeholders’ focus on treatment precision and quality, from program managers to country partners and clinicians.
 The data we collect through CAST allows us to track and better understand patient outcomes among different age groups and case types.

 Nearly all MiracleFeet-supported clinics have adopted the application.
-CAST is now used in 300+ clinics across 29 countries, storing nearly 50,000 patient records to document full treatment progress and long-term outcomes.
+CAST is now used by over 300 clubfoot providers in 240 clinics in 34 countries storing and recording thousands of patient records to document full treatment progress and long-term outcomes.